Postpartum Pelvic Floor Therapy in San Diego

 Transparent Pricing

-Postpartum Pelvic Floor Therapy FAQ
+See full pricing options →Postpartum Pelvic Floor Therapy FAQ

 I typically see patients starting around 6 weeks postpartum, but every situation is different.
 If you had complications or a C-section, we'll work around your recovery timeline.
-And if you're months or years postpartum, it's never too late — your body can still respond to treatment.
+And if you're months or years postpartum, it's never too late.
+Your body can still respond to treatment.

 An internal exam gives me the most complete picture of your pelvic floor, but it's always your choice.
 I'll explain what I'm looking for and why, and we only proceed if you're comfortable.
 I can still help you without one.